aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M07-Unit 3 Create an Azure private endpoint using Azure PowerShell.md

    New-AzResourceGroupDeployment -ResourceGroupName $RGName -TemplateFile template.json -TemplateParameterFile parameters.json
    ```

-If you choose to install and use PowerShell locally, this example requires the Azure PowerShell module version 5.4.1 or later.
-Run ```Get-Module -ListAvailable Az``` to find the installed version.
-If you need to upgrade, see [Install Azure PowerShell module](https://docs.microsoft.com/en-us/azure/app-service/quickstart-dotnetcore).
-If you're running PowerShell locally, you also need to run ```Connect-AzAccount``` to create a connection with Azure.

 In this exercise, you will:

 + Task 1: Create a virtual network and bastion host